 Krishna Janmashtami is one of the most observed Hindu festivals in India.
 It is celebrated in almost all temples dedicated to Lord Krishna.
-But some temples are being special for their unique ceremonial rituals.
-Here are 10 most famous temples you should visit this Janmashtami.
+But in some temples the Krishna Janmashtami being special for their unique ceremonial rituals.
+Here are the 10 most famous temples you should visit this Janmashtami.

 The sewa of the Bihariji is unique in its own way.
-It is performed in three parts every day ie Shringar, Rajbhog and Shayan.
-While shringar (which includes bath, dressing, and adornment with jewelry like crown and necklaces) and Rajbhog(feast) is offered in the forenoon, Shayan Sewa (shayan means sleep) is offered in the evening.
+It is performed in three parts every day ie Shringar, Rajbhog, and Shayan.
+While shringar (which includes bath, dressing, and adornment with jewelry like crown and necklaces) and Rajbhog(feast) are offered in the forenoon, Shayan Sewa (Shayan means sleep) is offered in the evening.

 The charm and beauty of Shri Banke Bihariji is the only reason why the ‘darshan’ in the temple is never continuous but is broken by the curtain drawn on him regularly.
 It is also said that if one stares long enough into the eyes of Shri Banke Bihariji, the person would lose his self-consciousness.

 Prem Mandir is a newly constructed temple and is the most beautiful in the Brij area.
 Prem Mandir is constructed entirely of Italian marble.
 The musical fountain along with the light display leaves hundreds of people awestruck.
 The lighting of the temple is used in a very modern way and within the intervals of 5-10 minutes, it changes its color.
 The Festival of Janmashtami and Radha Ashtami is celebrated at the grand Level in this temple.
 The Events related to the Life of Lord Krishna are depicted in a very beautiful manner.

 Dwarkadhish Temple (Gujarat)